Appsterdam/open/resources/FreeWorkspace.md

 On foot or by bike, catch the free ferry to Buiksloterweg that leaves [every 5 minutes](http://www.amsterdamsights.com/amsterdam/ferries.html) from the north (river) side of Centraal Station.
 A-Lab is the giant, red brick building right behind the landmark Overhoeks Tower.

+If you are arriving by car, see below for parking information.

 ### Hours